 District 7120 Polar Bear Plunge

-Hosted by the Rotary Youth Exchange Committee and the Rotex Rotaract Club, the event will take place on
+Hosted by the Rotary Youth Exchange Committee and the Rotex Rotaract Club, the event will take place on Sunday, April 12, 2026, at noon at The Beachcomber on Conesus Lake (5909 West Lake Rd, Conesus, NY 14435).

 Event Highlights: